nyinyi979/weather-app/README.md

 - Will fetch the weather data according to longitude and latitude
 - Load sample data while the data is being fetched
 - Reload the widget to show the actual data :/

+## Quality
+- Responsive , works well for every type of device

 ### Version
 - 1.1 - added functionality to marker